-- 2. Underscores that any international initiative on conventional arms trade should not impinge upon the right of each state to security and the inalienable right to self-determination and independence of people under colonial or foreign domination and obligations of States to respect that right, in accordance with the Charter of the United Nations and the Declaration on Principles of International Law concerning Friendly Relations and Co-operation among States and in full respect of the sovereignty and territorial integrity of OIC Member States; - 3.
+- 2. Underscores that any international initiative on conventional arms trade should not impinge upon the right of each state to security and the inalienable right to self-determination and independence of people under colonial or foreign domination and obligations of States to respect that right, in accordance with the Charter of the United Nations and the Declaration on Principles of International Law concerning Friendly Relations and Co-operation among States; - 3.
 Emphasizes the need for further examination of the necessity, purpose, feasibility, nature and scope of the conventional arms trade initiative through a transparent, non-discriminatory, consensus-based and participatory process involving all interested UN Member States; - 4.
-Requests OIC Member States to evolve a common position in all relevant international fora on the necessity, purpose, feasibility, nature and scope of the conventional arms trade initiative, taking into account the principles and objectives set out in this resolution; - 5.
-Requests the Secretary General to submit a report of the Group of Experts to the Thirty-ninth Session of the Council of Foreign Ministers.
+Request the Secretary General to establish a Group of Experts to examine relevant initiatives and proposals in the field of conventional arms and evolve a common OIC position on the necessity, purpose, feasibility, nature and scope of the conventional arms trade initiatives, taking into account the principles and objectives set out in this resolution; - 5.
+Requests the Secretary General to submit a report of the Group of Experts to the 40th Session of the Council of Foreign Ministers.

-RESOLUTION No.27/38-POL ON REGIONAL MILITARY BALANCE
+RESOLUTION No.27/39-POL ON REGIONAL MILITARY BALANCE

-The Thirty-eight Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan, from 26-28 Rajab 1432 H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),

-Reiterating resolve of the Member States as expressed in the Charter of the Organization of Islamic Conference to unite their efforts in order to secure universal peace which ensures freedom, justice and security for all peoples throughout the world,
+Reiterating resolve of the Member States as expressed in the Charter of the Organization of Islamic Cooperation to unite their efforts in order to secure universal peace which ensures freedom, justice and security for all peoples throughout the world,